 There is a high threat from terrorism.
-There is a threat of retaliatory attacks following the French intervention in Mali.
 Attacks could target public places where crowds gather, including markets, government buildings, security and educational institutions (schools, further education colleges and universities are all regular targets), and international organisations.
 Attacks could also be indiscriminate including in places frequented by foreigners like restaurants, bars, markets, hotels, shopping centres and places of worship.
-There have been regular attacks on churches and mosques in northern Nigeria at times of worship and at football viewing centres.
+There have been regular attacks on churches and mosques in Nigeria at times of worship and at football viewing centres.
 Further attacks are likely.
 A heavy security presence often indicates areas of particularly high risk.

 You should avoid public places where crowds gather and areas where there are political or other large public gatherings.
 Be vigilant, remain alert and pay attention to your surroundings at all times.
 In recent years, many attacks have taken place around religious and public holidays in public or crowded places, including places of worship.
 You should be particularly vigilant during these periods.
 You should avoid affected areas in the immediate aftermath of an attack.

 The main terrorist threat in Nigeria comes from Islamist extremist groups Boko Haram and Ansaru:

 Boko Haram is an Islamist extremist group in Nigeria that has been proscribed by the UK as a terrorist organisation.
 The group aspires to establish Islamic law in Nigeria, to destabilise the Nigerian government and to remove western influence from the country.
 The group has been linked with Al Qaeda in the Islamic Maghreb.